puppetlabs-toy-chest/puppetlabs-catalog_preview/lib/puppet_x/puppetlabs/preview/api/documentation/preview-help.md

 SETUP
 -----
-* Include this module in the puppet configuration
+* Include this (the catalog-preview) module in the puppet configuration
-* Create an environment in which the preview compilation should take place (the version of the source you want to diff against) and checkout the this code in this environment.
+* Create an environment in which the preview compilation should take place (the version of the source and the version of the environment configuration you want to diff against your baseline) and checkout the this code in the preview environment.
   (The same version as for the baseline if doing a migration check preview).
 * When using preview to migrate from 3.8 to 4.0 configure the baseline environment to use the current parser, and the preview to use the future environment.
-(This is specific to puppet versions >= 3.8 <= 4.0.0, see: https://docs.puppetlabs.com/puppet/3.8/reference/config_file_environment.html#parser for information about the parser setting).
+(This is specific to puppet versions >= 3.8 <= 4.0.0), see: https://docs.puppetlabs.com/puppet/3.8/reference/config_file_environment.html#parser for information about the parser setting).
 * Run preview for one or multiple nodes that have already checked in with the master